UML 2 Deployment Diagramming Guidelines

 2. Model Only Critical Dependencies Between Components

-Elements of UML 2.0 Style The Elements of UML 2.0 Style describes a collection of standards, conventions, and guidelines for creating effective UML diagrams.
-They are based on sound, proven software engineering principles that lead to diagrams that are easier to understand and work with.
+Modeling style: Elements of UML 2.0 Style The Elements of UML 2.0 Style describes a collection of standards, conventions, and guidelines for creating effective UML diagrams.
+They are sound, proven strategies that lead to diagrams that are easier to understand and work with.
 These conventions exist as a collection of simple, concise guidelines that if applied consistently, represent an important first step in increasing your productivity as a modeler.
-This book is oriented towards intermediate to advanced UML modelers, although there are numerous examples throughout the book it would not be a good way to learn the UML (instead, consider The Object Primer).
-The book is a brief 188 pages long and is conveniently pocket-sized so it's easy to carry around.
+This book is oriented towards intermediate to advanced UML modelers.
+Although there are numerous examples throughout the book it would not be a good way to learn the UML (instead, consider The Object Primer).
+The book is 188 pages long and is conveniently pocket-sized so it’s easy to carry around.